SavantCode/Internet-Web-Services-notes-IWT-/Module_3/_8_XML.md

 ---

 ## **2. Validation in XML**
+**XML Validation** refers to the process of ensuring that an XML document adheres to a specific set of rules or a defined structure.
+These rules are typically outlined using **Document Type Definitions (DTD)** or **XML Schema Definitions (XSD)**.
+Validation ensures that the XML data is both syntactically correct and semantically valid according to the defined structure, helping to ensure the integrity and consistency of data exchanged between systems.
+### Types of XML Validation
+1. **DTD (Document Type Definition):**
+2. **XSD (XML Schema Definition):**

 Validation ensures that XML data is **correct and follows certain rules**.
 There are **two main methods**: